Finesse/MiniDB/README.md

 #### Pagination

-We suggest to use [Pagerfanta](https://github.com/whiteoctober/Pagerfanta) to make easy pagination.
+We suggest [Pagerfanta](https://github.com/whiteoctober/Pagerfanta) to easily make pagination.

 First install Pagerfanta using [composer](https://getcomposer.org) by running in a console: